Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 New Mexico Stats and Trends

-- This year, the Lobos are winless ATS when entering a game as an underdog of 20 points or more.
+- This year, the Lobos are winless against the spread when entering a game as an underdog of 20 points or more.

 - New Mexico's games this season have gone over the total in two out of six opportunities (33.3%).

-- New Mexico is 0-1 against the spread and 2-0 overall in games when it records more than 22.3 points.
+- When New Mexico records more than 22.3 points, it is 0-1 against the spread and 2-0 overall.

-- The Lobos have turned the ball over three more times (12 total) than the Cowboys have forced a turnover (9) this season.
+- This year the Lobos have turned the ball over 12 times, three more than the Cowboys' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.